gagneurlab/OCR-Stats/readme.md

 There are 2 folders:

-- functions: contains different functions needed for the statistical OCR-stats methods
+- functions: contains different functions needed for the statistical OCR-stats methods.
-- plots: contains different plot functions using `ggplot`
+- plots: contains different plot functions.
+They are all created using `ggplot`, therefore they can be saved and edited.

 R should be started from the repository root.